ombicen/imapsync-nextjs/README.md

 # IMAP Sync Dashboard

-A modern web application for managing and synchronizing IMAP email accounts built with Next.js 15 and TypeScript.
+A modern web application for synchronizing IMAP mailboxes between different email accounts.
+Built with Next.js 15 and TypeScript.

+This project was created using [bolt.new](https://bolt.new) as a starting template.

 ## Features

-- 📧 Manage multiple IMAP email accounts
-- 🔄 Synchronize emails between accounts
+- 🔄 Synchronize emails between IMAP mailboxes
 - 🔄 Configure sync options (batch size, retries, etc.)
 - 📊 Monitor sync status and logs
 - 🔒 Secure connection testing